 And that completed the basics.
 Next, the fun part.

-I'm going to paint the caves in my sand colours like the dungeon rooms.
+I painted the caves in my sand colours like the dungeon rooms.

 Once everything had been given a coat of the base colour I added some texture with my basing compound (base paint, PVA and sand) and some slate fragments.
 The basing compound holds the slate pieces firmly in place.